rosario/rosario.github.com/_posts/2013-10-9-london-hackers-guide.md

 [tfl]: http://www.tfl.gov.uk/

-**East London**:  Shoreditch, Bethnal Green, Dalston Kingsland, Hackney - The are tons of bars and clubs in the area.
+**East London**:  Shoreditch, Bethnal Green, Dalston Kingsland, Hackney - There are tons of bars and clubs in the area.
 If you work around the "Silicon Roundabout" it could be the most obvious choice to live there.
 Note that it could be noisy in certain streets (lots of partygoers).